 “The food you eat gives you the nutrients and energy you need to breathe and can help your body to heal.
-If you’re trying to prevent catching any bugs or you’ve been unwell with a flare-up, it’s particularly important to be conscious of what you’re eating,” Nicole said.
+If you’re trying to prevent catching any bugs or you’ve been unwell with a flare-up, it’s particularly important to be conscious of what you’re eating,” Amanda said.

 “Often people think healthy eating means hours in the kitchen preparing meals and expensive trips to the grocery shop.
 If you commonly experience fatigue and breathlessness it may be difficult to spend lots of time prepping and cooking.